Resilient Coastal Projects Initiative

 THE NEED

 The RCPI helps local communities plan and fund solutions.
-We are acting now because climate related events already have collectively cost Great Lakes coastal communities more than $878 million, and communities are now projecting that they will spend, on average, between $1 and $10 million over the next two years to protect their coasts.
+We are acting now because climate related events already have collectively cost Great Lakes coastal communities more than $878 million, and communities are now projecting that they will spend, on average, between $1 and $10 million each over the next two years to protect their coasts.

 THE PROGRAM